-Phase III of the study commenced in 2018 and continued during 2019 and 2020.
-The study includes continued synthesis of information and recommendations concerning selected remote-sensing methods and a comparison of more traditional crop coefficients such as the Modified Blaney-Criddle and Penman-Monteith methods.
-Phase III will likely conclude the study, whereupon recommendations will be made to the Commission and Reclamation regarding the various methods for calculating agricultural consumptive water use more uniformly across the Upper Colorado River Basin.
+Phase III of the study commenced in 2018 and continued through 2021 with an analysis of the methods conducted for each irrigation season.
+The study included a continued synthesis of information and recommendations concerning selected remote-sensing methods and a comparison of more traditional crop coefficients such as the Modified Blaney-Criddle and Penman-Monteith methods.
+In the spring of 2021, the Commission and the Upper Division States decided to extend Phase III through the 2021 irrigation season and also expand the study to support an investigation into Reclamation's Indicator Gage Method for estimating shortage throughout the Upper Basin.
+The 2021 irrigation season analysis will be finalized in late 2021, whereupon recommendations will be made to the Commission and Reclamation regarding the various methods for calculating agricultural consumptive water use more uniformly across the Upper Colorado River Basin.